Determining Residue on Ignition (ROI) in Pharmaceutical and Nutraceutical Products by Gravimetric Loss on Ignition Analysis

 Infrared Thermal Image of MAX® 5000XL

-Along with moisture and ROI analysis, the MAX® 5000XL allows the operator to control the temperature rate with a resolution of 1 °C/min.
-These temperature ‘scans’ may take longer than the typical ROI tests but allow for separate volatiles to evolve from the sample at different temperatures.
+Along with moisture and ROI analysis, the MAX® 5000XL allows the operator to control the temperature rate with a resolution of 1°C/min.
+These temperature scans may take longer than the typical ROI tests but allow for separate volatiles to evolve from the sample at different temperatures.
 This form of analysis is considered a thermo-gravimetric analysis.
-When all four drugs were scanned separately with a rate of 5 °C/min from 50 °C to 600 °C, the resulting graphs were produced (Figures 4a & 4b).
+When all four samples were scanned separately with a rate of 5°C/min from 50°C to 600°C, the resulting graphs were produced (Figures 4a & 4b).

-Figure 4a demonstrates that the % ROI scan for all four vitamins/supplement have different thermal profiles.
-It is important to note that with the exception of the Red Yeast capsule, most of what is being incinerated is not the actual API listed (since it is in such low concentrations) but rather a mix of different excipients.
-Excipients are provided for each vitamin/supplement in Figure 5.
+Figure 4a demonstrates that the % ROI scan for all four vitamins and supplements has different thermal profiles.
+It is important to note that with the exception of the red yeast capsule, most of what is being incinerated is not the actual API listed (since it is in such low concentrations) but rather a mix of different excipients.
+Excipients are provided for each vitamin and supplement in Figure 5.
 Knowing the thermal profile of each product may be useful in validating the correct proportions of each of these excipients.

-Pharmaceutical and Nutraceutical companies alike have a responsibility to ensure the drugs they are distributing are not only safe and effective for the consumers but are consistent between different batches and manufactures.
+Pharmaceutical and nutraceutical companies alike have a responsibility to ensure the drugs they are distributing are not only safe and effective for the consumers but are consistent between different batches and manufactures.
 In order to ensure this uniformity in their product, many FDA and USP regulations should be considered during and after the formulation of the final product which includes measuring the residue on ignition (ROI) of the excipients and API’s.
-The % ROI describes the amount of total concentration of inorganic salts and trace metals that fail to ignite at 600 °C. Arizona Instrument was able to demonstrate equivalency between the traditional muffle furnace method and the Computrac® MAX® 5000XL Moisture and Ash Analyzer for several vitamins and supplements.
-Along with % ROI, % Moisture and thermo-gravimetric analysis was also performed with minimal sample handling for the operator and in a timely fashion.
+The % ROI describes the amount of total concentration of inorganic salts and trace metals that fail to ignite at 600°C. Arizona Instrument was able to demonstrate equivalency between the traditional muffle furnace method and the Computrac® MAX® 5000XL moisture, solids and ash analyzer for several vitamins and supplements.
+Along with % ROI, % Moisture and thermogravimetric analysis was also performed quickly and with minimal sample handling.
 The MAX® 5000XL has proved to be useful in data acquisition and graphical representation, which can be downloaded through the Web Server.
-This data can be graphed to produce true analytical representation of each thermal profile for each vitamin/supplement.
+This data can be graphed to produce a true analytical representation of each thermal profile for each vitamin/supplement.